marcusoftnet/marcusoftnet.github.io/_posts/2019-02-12-tags-and-behaviour.md

 Visualization is a powerful tool.
 We should use it wisely so that each thing we visualize is related to a change in behavior we want to see.
 Tagging work is such a visualization.
 For each tag, ask yourselves:

-> How do we want our behaivour to change based on an item being tagged with this.
+> How do we want our behavior to change based on an item being tagged with this.

 If you don't find any interesting answer - don't use that tag.